typicode/katon/README.md

 Katon will try to start app using (in this order):

-1. `.katon` file content, which is created when you pass a custom cmd to link
+1. `.katon` file content, which is created when you pass a custom cmd to `katon link`
 2. `package.json` > `main`
 3. `package.json` > `scripts` > `start`